-2.20 Primitive Queries
+2.21 Primitive Queries

-Primitive queries use query objects to track the number of primitives generated by the GL and to track the number of primitives written to transform feedback buffers.
+Primitive queries use query objects to track the number of primitives in each vertex stream that are generated by the GL and the number of primitives in each vertex stream that are written to buffer objects in transform feedback mode.

-When BeginQuery is called with a target of PRIMITIVES_GENERATED, the primitives-generated count maintained by the GL is set to zero.
-When the generated primitive query is active, the primitives-generated count is incremented every time a primitive reaches the "Discarding Primitives Before Rasterization" stage (see section 3.1) immediately before rasterization.
-This counter counts the number of primitives emitted by a geometry shader, if active, possibly further tessellated into separate primitives during the transform-feedback stage, if enabled.
+When BeginQueryIndexed is called with a target of PRIMITIVES-GENERATED, the primitives generated count maintained by the GL for the vertex stream index is set to zero.
+There is a separate query and counter for each vertex stream.
+The number of vertex streams is given by the value of the implementation-dependent constant MAX_VERTEX_STREAMS.
+If index is not an integer in the range zero to the value of MAX_VERTEX_STREAMS minus one, the error INVALID-VALUE is generated.
+When a generated primitive query for a vertex stream is active, the primitives-generated count is incremented every time a primitive emitted to that stream reaches the transform feedback stage (see section 2.20), whether or not transform feedback is active.
+This counter counts the number of primitives emitted by a geometry shader, if active, possibly further tessellated into separate primitives during the transform feedback stage, if active.

-When BeginQuery is called with a target of TRANSFORM_FEEDBACK-PRIMITIVES_WRITTEN, the transform-feedback-primitives-written count maintained by the GL is set to zero.
-When the transform feedback primitive written query is active, the transform-feedback-primitives-written count is incremented every time a primitive is recorded into a buffer object.
-If transform feedback is not active, this counter is not incremented.
-If the primitive does not fit in the buffer object, the counter is not incremented.
+When BeginQueryIndexed is called with a target of TRANSFORM-FEEDBACK_PRIMITIVES_WRITTEN, the transform feedback primitives written count maintained by the GL for vertex stream index is set to zero.
+There is a separate query and counter for each vertex stream.
+If index is not an integer in the range zero to the value of MAX_VERTEX_STREAMS minus one, the error INVALID-VALUE is generated.
+When a transform feedback primitives written query for a vertex stream is active, the counter for that vertex stream is incremented every time the vertices of a primitive written to that stream are recorded into one or more buffer objects.
+If transform feedback is not active or if a primitive to be recorded does not fit in a buffer object, the counter is not incremented.

-These two queries can be used together to determine if all primitives have been written to the bound feedback buffers; if both queries are run simultaneously and the query results are equal, all primitives have been written to the buffer(s).
-If the number of primitives written is less than the number of primitives generated, the buffer is full.
+These two types of queries can be used together to determine if all primitives in a given vertex stream have been written to the bound feedback buffers; if both queries are run simultaneously and the query results are equal, all primitives have been written to the buffer(s).
+If the number of primitives written is less than the number of primitives generated, one or more buffers overflowed.

-2.21 Flatshading
+2.22 Flatshading